Eric Haase homers in 1st and helps Tigers beat Mariners 5-3

 The Mariners previously sent Jarred Kelenic back to the minors, hoping the 21-year-old highly touted outfielder can unplug after an 0-for-39 slump.

-“A lot of young players, they do need to take a step back," manager Scott Servais said.
-“I think he’ll be better for it in the long run."
+“A lot of young players, they do need to take a step back,” Servais said.
+“I think he’ll be better for it in the long run.”

 The Tigers recalled highly touted infielder Isaac Paredes from Triple-A Toledo to take Jeimer Candelario roster spot.
 Candelario was placed on the bereavement list to attend to a family matter in the Dominican Republic.